‘Last-minute crisis’: Netanyahu says cabinet will not meet to approve deal

 Meanwhile, Israeli forces have intensified their bombardment of the Gaza Strip, killing at least 73 people since mediators announced a ceasefire deal on Wednesday, according to a statement by the Gaza Civil Defence.

 Of those killed, 61 were in Gaza City alone, including 19 children and 24 women.
-Another 200 were injured, the Civil Defence added.
+Another 200 were wounded, the Civil Defence added.

 In one attack, two people were killed and six injured after Israeli forces targeted a school sheltering displaced people in the al-Zeitoun neighbourhood, south of Gaza City, Civil Defence said.